Native Americans in Western Novels

 Discovery of Native Heritage

-Later on as an adult, I worked with employees that had been injured on the job, in a state-operated health facility.
-It was during this period that I met a wonderful gentleman who was a Native American that was coming through this particular health system.
-Through several conversations, it was discovered that my grandfather's surname had also belonged to an earlier full-blooded Native American man who translated French and an Iroquois language at the Battle of Fort Pitt.
+As an adult, I worked with employees that had been injured on the job in pain management programs.
+There, I met an interesting gentleman who was a Native American client.
+Through several conversations with him, I discovered that my grandfather's surname had belonged to an earlier full-blooded Native American man who translated French< English, and Mohawk at the Battle of Fort Pitt.

 In reality, the Mohawk nation was able to assimilate itself into white society and take up business and trade in such a manner as to leave few on its one reservation straddling New York-Quebec.